 Next, make sure that you’ve got a good clean power source that will provide adequate power.

-After years of running various marine electronics on a wide variety of catfish boats I’ve learned there’s one thing that seems to always cause problems when it comes to power sources and that’s trolling motors.
+After years of running various marine electronics on a wide variety of catfish boats I’ve learned, there’s one thing that seems to always cause problems when it comes to power sources and that’s trolling motors.

 - In the event you’re running a 12V trolling motor don’t run the fish finder on the same power source as the sonar unit.